emepuchades/task-manager/CONTRIBUTING.md

 At this point, you can now modify existing files or add new files to the project on your own branch.

+### 5. CAUTION!
+Make sure to follow eslint and prettier rules

+Everytime you make changes, or you just create another .jsx or .js file, please make sure to run `npm run format` and after that `npm run lint`.
+We have configured eslint and prettier to format and lint our project files.
+Otherwise you will have ghost changes inside your pull request.
+Eslint and prettier as extensions on your local won't be enough 😐.
+We have our rules predefined.
+So please make sure to follow our format styling.

-### 5. Follow the Pull Request template of the project
+### 6. Follow the Pull Request template of the project

 Make sure to add a brief description of your changes, screenshots and how-to-test steps